All Episodes

 So here's the exact quote.

-She says, I have no knowledge Whatsoever of how he developed that steel of how he developed that dossier.
+She says, I have no knowledge whatsoever of how he developed that steel, of how he developed that dossier.

 None.

-I just want to state that.
+I just wanted to state that.

 That's literally unbelievable.

-Fiona Hill introduces Christopher Steele to Denchenkov, his main source, the guy that used to work for her, and Mr. Dolan, introduced to Denchenkov by Fiona Hill.
+Fiona Hill introduces Christopher Steele to Denchenkov, his main source, the guy that used to work for her, and Mr. Dolan introduced to Denchenkov by Fiona Hill.

 And she has no idea.

-I think if I were John Durham, I'd have already placed her in a grand jury and questioned her under oath again.
+I think if I were John Durham, I'd have already placed her in a grand jury and questioned her under oath again because she testified there under oath to Congress and she may have a problem about lying to Congress.

 Let's go back for a moment.